EOxServer/eoxserver/docs/sphinx/en/users/soap_proxy.rst

 The following standard installation sets up soap_proxy for an installed eoxserver service accessible at http://127.0.0.1/eoxserver/ows

+**Caution:** if upgrading an existing installation of soap_proxy, please be sure to make a backup of the directory `/usr/share/axis2c_eo/services/soapProxy`.
+The eo_soap_proxy-1.0.1-1 package does not correctly preserve this directory duing upgrading.

 Via the repository::

   sudo yum install axis2c_eo eo_soap_proxy